51. The Protestant Reformation: Martin Luther

 10. Due to the hatred and rejection towards any medieval tradition, the veneration of the saints and of the Virgin was also abolished.
 All iconic representations were, therefore, prohibited and the ancient images destroyed because they were seen as residues of superstition.

 11. Due to the disappearance of the centrality of sacredness and mystery, and by pushing to the extreme limit the individualism, characteristic of that period of mercantile class affirmation, Protestantism inevitably fragmented into hundreds of sects and subsects fiercely in competition with each other: “And if a kingdom be divided against itself, that kingdom cannot stand; And if a house be divided against itself, that house cannot stand; And if Satan rise up against himself and be divided, he cannot stand, but hath an end.”
 (Gospel of Saint Mark, III.
 24-26).
-Notwithstanding their feuding, these sects are always ready to overcome their differences and join forces in order to fight Tradition.
+Notwithstanding their feuding, these sects are always ready to overcome their differences and join forces in order to fight Tradition17.

 Maria Chiara de’ Fenzi